michaelyangbling/Hadoop-MapRed-Website-data-cleaning-and-page-rank-in-paralle_newl/README.md

 All the above jobs can be chained and run in Amazon Web services EMR.

-   Project Still ongoing, just finished step 1
+   Project Still ongoing, just finished step 1,2, you can use make.mk to run in AWS